paveldanilin/alium/README.md

-## An experimental single page app without any UI framework (router, data binding, component system)
+## An experimental single page app which is written without any modern UI framework
+## Supports: routing, data binding, component system

 ### Router